Bisous meaning:👄The many ways to say kiss,kisses & kiss me in French

 Embrasser on letters, messages and correspondence

-In correspondence, use the French verb “embrasser” at the end of a letter like you would bise, for friends and relatives with whom you are familiar but not close.
-Although embrasser means to kiss, when used at the end of a letter it’s just a nice way to say goodbye.
+In correspondence, use the French verb “embrasser” at the end of a letter like you would use the noun “bise” for friends and relatives with whom you are familiar but not close.
+Although embrasser means to kiss, when used at the end of a letter, it’s a warm and friendly way to say goodbye, and showing affection but not necessarily romantic feelings.

 • je vous embrasse: (I kiss you)